Kotlin/KEEP/proposals/bound-callable-references.md

     strings.sortedBy(comparator::compare)
 ```

+The function type of a bound reference differs from the type of the corresponding *unbound* reference in that it has arity lower by 1, and doesn't have the first type argument (the type of the instance or extension receiver parameter).

+Both function references and property references can be bound.

 Bound class literal is an expression which is evaluated to the runtime representation of the class of an object, similarly provided as an expression before `::`.
 Its semantics are similar to Java's `java.lang.Object#getClass`, except that its type is `kotlin.reflect.KClass<...>`, not `java.lang.Class<...>`.
 Example:
 ```
     val x: Widget = ...